 3. Metta Day Rehabilitation Centre for the Elderly

 Metta Day Rehabilitation Centre for the Elderly provides physiotherapy, occupational therapy and nursing assessments for people who have recently been discharged from hospital for serious injuries.
 Social programmes are also available to assess patients who have completed rehabilitation at the centre to assist them with re-integration into the community.
-Metta Day Rehabilitation Centre also offers caregiving courses which one can sign up for under the Agency of Integrated Care (AIC).
+Metta Day Rehabilitation Centre also offers caregiving courses which one can sign up for under the Agency for Integrated Care (AIC).
 Courses are offered once a month and can be attended by not just Singaporean citizens and PRs but also foreign domestic workers who are looking after the elderly.
 The centre is open Mondays to Fridays from 8.30 a.m. to 5.30 p.m. and is located 32 Simei Street 1.

 4. Mount Elizabeth Rehabilitation Centre